 Criteria: Product interest, content preferences, etc.

-This email marketing segmentation focuses on the specific interests and preferences of your customers, ensuring that the content and products they receive are aligned with what they value most.
+This type of email marketing segmentation focuses on the specific interests and preferences of your customers, ensuring that the content and products they receive are aligned with what they value most.

 4. Lifecycle stage segmentation